peer-open-source/benchmarks/benchmarks/frame-0002/index.md

 ---
-title: "0002 - Cantilever with transverse loading"
+title: "Cantilever with transverse loading"
 thumbnail: img/benchmarks/cantilever.png
 description: >-
     A cantilever is subjected to a transverse force